-Pulled pork is great in different tacos and my Pulled Pork Tacos with Tropical Slaw are some of our favorites because of the sweet and citrus flavors.
+Pulled pork is great in different tacos, like my Pulled Pork Tacos with Tropical Slaw.
 Pork nachos is another great recipe where you can use these carnitas.

 If you’re not familiar with carnitas yet, I recommend that you get acquainted very fast.
 This pulled pork dish is worth trying as soon as possible because once you do, you will be making it over and over.